 * * * [b] POST VORE SCAT ENDING [/b] * * *

+Could you expand more on the shitting part and post?
+Perhaps having the arcanine being even more dismissive of his trainer.
+You could also have Kick Pacer aware for this, explaining his fear of the pegasus and her intent on the royal guards

 The Arcanine slowly opened its eyes, looking up just in time to see the last of the orange glow of the sunset disappear behind the horizon.
 He hadn't gotten far before he had decided to stop for a nap again, his former trainer had proved to be a much heavier meal than he first appeared.
 His paw pressed curiously against the bulge in his gut, noticing something firm among all the fat and fur.
 "Ar..?"